How To Safely Return Your Workforce to the Office [Includes Checklist]

 When employees do get to the office, you can follow another checklist.
 You can have someone sit by the door and take employee temperatures as they come in.

-You should also have someone make sure employees wear a mask when entering the office.
-After a while, you won't have to monitor this, but it can remind people first.
-Then, you can ensure people are wearing face coverings correctly as well.
+You should also have someone make sure employees wear a mask when entering the office and ensure people are wearing face coverings correctly.

 In the Office